Adobe Experience Platform (AEP)

 1. Destination Name: This is how the destination will be named and referred to in the app going forward.
 It’s helpful to make this name marketer-friendly so everyone on your team understands its purpose.

 2. Sync Frequency: The default frequency audiences will be synced to the destination.
-Marketers can always change the sync frequency during export setup, but this sets the default.
+You can always change the sync frequency during export setup, but this sets the default.

-8. Namespace: A namespace defines the ID type used to match profiles—like "Email", "Phone", "IDFA", "GAID", "ECID", "Adobe Analytics", "FCM", "AdCloud", "TNTID", "Windows AID", and "APNS".
+6. Namespace: A namespace defines the ID type used to match profiles - like "Email", "Phone", "IDFA", "GAID", "ECID", "Adobe Analytics", "FCM", "AdCloud", "TNTID", "Windows AID", and "APNS".
 If you select "Custom Namespace", you’ll need to enter a valid namespace ID below that already exists in your AEP account.

 Export to destination